BUEC500C1/news-analyzer-whunt1965/newsfeed_ingester/README.md

     - As a developer, I the ability to give my application the ability to access an array of news content text related to specific topics to train a machine learning model
     - As a developer, I want access to log-level information on each method for debugging and system analysis purposes

+## Build Instructions
+This API can be utilized by simply cloning the repo (using git clone) and then using import newsfeed_ingester in whichever file needs to access the API.

 ## API Details
 (Note: exact format of params to be fed into each method are TBD -- further API documentation to be provided with implementation)
 - keyword_query(int numresults, List keywords): Queries newsfeed sources based on provided keyword and returns a specified number of results